 Since the 2014 Annual Meeting of Shareholders, as part of its regular shareholder engagement program, management sought the input of shareholders about implementing changes in the Company's policy relating to vesting of equity awards upon a change in control.
 The shareholders with whom we spoke expressed a range of views on this matter, but two key principles emerged from our discussions that supported the market trends identified by Meridian.
 It was generally agreed that vesting of equity awards upon a change in control should not be automatic if the acquirer is willing to assume the awards.
 Our shareholders told us they prefer not to see automatic single-trigger vesting because it may result in significant payments to executives without requiring a continuing commitment to work for the successor company following a change in control.
 This could result in the loss of key talent required for the ongoing performance of the business - thereby making it less likely, in the eyes of our shareholders, that potential acquirors would be willing to offer a substantial premium for their shares in connection with a change in control transaction.
-We heard, instead, that our shareholders would prefer that our executives only be entitled to accelerated vesting of equity upon a change in control (1) if the successor company was unwilling to assume our existing equity awards at closing, or (2) if the successor company was willing to assume our existing equity awards at closing, but an executive's employment was terminated after the change in control, either by the successor without cause, or by the executive for good reason (i.e. "double-trigger" vesting).
+We heard, instead, that our shareholders would prefer that our executives only be entitled to accelerated vesting of equity upon a change in control (1) if the successor company was unwilling to assume our existing equity awards at closing, but an executive's employment was terminated after the change in control, either by the successor without cause, or by the executive for good reason (i.e. "double-trigger" vesting).
 Notably, the proposal would not permit the accelerated vesting of equity awards even in a circumstance where the acquirer does not desire to assume them.
 As a result, it could impair the Board's ability to negotiate the best deal for its stockholders.